Refutation by facts-e

 A lamb was quenching its thirst

-in the course of a pure stream.
+in the course of a pure brook.

 A wolf came along, hungry and looking for adventure,